 Anticipated type and scale of uses: Low Density Residential.
 Road maintenance/ improvement responsibility (pre-annexation - Vista Drive): Whatcom County, post-annexation: City of Ferndale.
 Malloy Road is currently considered a City street and will remain so post-annexation.
 Road improvements required: Full frontage improvements will be required at the time of development, and may include road dedications and intersection improvements, if determined to be warranted at the time.
 Park or trail acquisition potential: High.
 If a private park is not included in development proposals, it is likely that such a park will be required to meet City of Ferndale Level of Service and connectivity requirements at or before final build-out.
 Such a park may be desirable in the center-north portion of the area, or at the intersection of interior roadways.
 Trail connectivity will be required upon the development of properties within the area, in order to link this area to existing and potential corridors and parks.
-Contact information for community representative (if applicable): Not applicable Annexation Status (if applicable): Not applicable DELTA LINE (SUBAREA 17) Annexation Area Boundary: Delta Line Road is the eastern boundary of the site, the Burlington Northern Santa Fe Railway is the northern boundary.
+Contact information for community representative (if applicable): Not applicable DELTA LINE (SUBAREA 17) Annexation Area Boundary: Delta Line Road is the eastern boundary of the site, the Burlington Northern Santa Fe Railway is the northern boundary.
 The unincorporated UGA is the western boundary, and the area terminates at Vista Drive to the south.

 Annexation Area Size: ~90 acres Subareas within annexation area: The Delta Tech Industrial Park, comprising the northern third of the property, has received development entitlements from Whatcom County and may fully develop prior to annexation.
 The southern portions of the property have not received similar approvals, and may be limited from development until annexation - depending on the establishment of Whatcom County development restrictions.
 History: Properties in the annexation area had historically been associated with agricultural uses prevalent in the Custer Valley, and the hedgerows at and around drainage lines and California Creek bear evidence of these historic uses.
 In 2004 the Delta Tech Industrial Park Binding Site Plan was approved, establishing twenty-four lots as well as onsite septic, stormwater, and a private well.
 Since that time approximately 1/3 of the lots have been further developed.
 Mapping Area General subarea description (existing) Existing land use types: Light industrial, non-conforming single family residential, agricultural.
 Average parcel size: ~ 3 acres, although twenty-three of the twenty-four lots within the Delta Tech Industrial Park are less than two acres in size.
-Existing water/sewer conveyance (including septic): private well/ onsite sewer/septic Approximate age of septic systems (if present): Approximately eight years (2004 - Delta Tech Industrial Park), approximately thirty years (single family residences) Service providers (pre and post-annexation): Private Anticipated need for change in service area boundary (pre and post-annexation): None prior to development, unless existing systems fail.
+Existing water/sewer conveyance (including septic): private well/ onsite sewer/septic Approximate age of septic systems (if present): Approximately eight years (2004 - Delta Tech Industrial Park), approximately thirty years (single family residences) Service providers (pre and post-annexation): Private

+Anticipated need for change in service area boundary (pre and post-annexation): None prior to development, unless existing systems fail.
 Resulting agreements (if any): None Existing land use designation/ zoning- County: Urban Growth Area (land use designation)/Light Impact Industrial (zoning), City: Industrial (land use designation)

-Soil Type: Labounty silt loam, drained, 0-2% slopes, Laxton loam, 3-15% slopes, Shalcar muck, drained,
+Soil Type: Labounty silt loam, drained, 0-2% slopes, Laxton loam, 3-15% slopes, Shalcar muck, drained, 0-2% slopes

-Slopes: There are few significant elevation changes in the subarea, though the site does slope down from the south to the north, and includes a somewhat significant decrease immediately adjacent to Vista Drive.
 Wetland and/or critical areas: Potential wetlands have been identified in the southern portion of the site adjacent to Delta Line Road (most likely associated with ponding of California Creek to the east of the roadway), and in the western portion of the site.
 Watershed: Drayton Harbor.